mrjens24/Latin102/Translation1.md

 B. Grammatical questions

 1. Write a dictionary entry (nominative singular, genitive singular, gender) for Dexamenum, then identify the form Dexamenum.
-1. Write a dictionary entry (nominative singular, genitive singular, gender) for Deianiram, then identify the form Deianiram.
-1. Identify the form abesset, and explain why it is this tense and mood.
-1. Identify the form uenisset, and explain why it is this tense and mood.
-1. Identify the form pollicitus est. What dictionary form would you look under to find this verb?
-1. Identify the form of the noun-adjective phrase tempore certo, and explain why it is in this case.

-1. Dexamenus, Dexameni m.
+> Dexamenus, Dexameni m.
 Dexamenum is masculine singular accusative ❌

+2. Write a dictionary entry (nominative singular, genitive singular, gender) for Deianiram, then identify the form Deianiram.
-1. Deianira, Deianirae f.
+> Deianira, Deianirae f.
 Deianiram is feminine singular accusative

+3. Identify the form abesset, and explain why it is this tense and mood.
-1. third-person singular imperfect active subjunctive, this is because it emphasizes the circumstances and occurs after the subordinate clause
+> third-person singular imperfect active subjunctive, this is because it emphasizes the circumstances and occurs after the subordinate clause

+4. Identify the form uenisset, and explain why it is this tense and mood.
-1. third-person singular pluperfect active subjunctive, this is because it emphasizes the circumstances and happens before 🤔 *or same time as* the subordinate clause 👍
+> third-person singular pluperfect active subjunctive, this is because it emphasizes the circumstances and happens before 🤔 *or same time as* the subordinate clause 👍

+5. Identify the form pollicitus est. What dictionary form would you look under to find this verb?
-1. Third person singular perfect passive indicative, it is a deponent verb ❌
+> Third person singular perfect passive indicative, it is a deponent verb ❌

+6. Identify the form of the noun-adjective phrase tempore certo, and explain why it is in this case.
-1. Third/second declension ablative singular.
+> Third/second declension ablative singular.
 They are in this case because they are being used in a prepositional phrase❌ expressing time.

 C. Translation